DeepfakeDFK/Public_release/README.md

 ## 📬 Contact the Researcher

-For peer review requests, access to **full logic documentation**, **private voice models**, or **verification research reports**, contact the lead researcher:
+For access to extended reports, peer review, or collaboration:

 **Telegram:** [@H13kM1N](https://t.me/H13kM1N)

 ---

-## ⚠️ Legal Disclaimer
+## ⚠️ Legal & Safety Disclaimer

-> **IMPORTANT:** This repository is intended strictly for **cybersecurity education** and **threat intelligence research** purposes.
+> 🔒 This repository and all linked materials are for **cybersecurity education** and **defensive research only**.
 >
-> * No malicious binaries, exploits, or illegal software are included.
+> * No harmful binaries or unauthorized exploits are included.
-> * All materials are text-based documentation focused on theoretical and defensive analysis.
+> * All links and resources are referenced for *analysis and threat modeling* purposes.
-> * The objective is to inform developers, auditors, and security professionals of potential risks in order to support the development of more resilient authentication systems.
+> * Use responsibly in controlled, ethical environments.

+---

+## 🧩 SEO & Keywords

+This project page is optimized for terms such as:
+**Deepfake Framework Kit, DFK, biometric security research, fintech IDV vulnerabilities, synthetic signal analysis, neural voice synthesis RVC, low-latency media injection, threat intelligence documentation**

+---